Stricks1/Portfolio/README.md

 # Portfolio

 This project is a Portfolio to show my GitHub projects into a responsive web page.
+Edit: This portfolio version is outdated, changed the URL to redirect for a new version, the GitHub for this new version is [Here](https://github.com/Stricks1/portfolio-f)

 ## Built With